dustinpfister/blog_posts/_posts/threejs-userdata.md

 layout: post
 categories: three.js
 id: 804
-updated: 2021-02-16 16:48:42
+updated: 2021-02-17 15:56:27
-version: 1.5
+version: 1.6
 ---

 In [threejs](https://threejs.org/) there is a standard way of adding custom user data for a mash object which is the [user data object](https://threejs.org/docs/#api/en/core/Object3D.userData).
 The user data object is actually a property of the [object32 class](/2018/04/23/threejs-object32/) which is a class to which a mesh, and many other objects in three.js inherit from.

-It is a good idea to place any data that has to do with the applaction in this user data object as that will help to make sure that I do so in a safe way.
-Many frameworks have some kind of data object that is part of an instnace of some kind of class as a way to park data that I want to have assigned to a given object like a display object, sprite, or in threejs a mesh.
+It is a good idea to place any data that has to do with the application in this user data object as that will help to make sure that I do so in a safe way.
+Many frameworks have some kind of data object that is part of an instance of some kind of class as a way to park data that I want to have assigned to a given object like a display object, sprite, or in threejs a mesh.

 So in this post I will be going over a simple example of the user data property of the object3d class.